-Plants I have listed here can all be grown in an unheated greenhouse through winter;
+Plants I have listed here can all be grown in an unheated greenhouse through winter, providing you follow a few guidelines;

-The plants for winter are, (more specific information later on this page) Winter Lettuce, Potatoes, Spinach, kale, cabbage, bok choy, Chinese
+The plants for winter are; Winter Lettuce, Potatoes, Spinach, kale, cabbage, bok choy, Chinese cabbage, Onions, Spring

-cabbage, Onions, Spring onions, Shallots, Peas, Broad beans, Garlic and Spinach.
+onions, Shallots, Peas, Broad beans, Garlic and Spinach......
+More specific information further down this page)

-You will need to get the timing right by planting them before the days get too short and before it gets too cold.
+Get the timing right and plant them before the days get too short and before it gets too cold.

 Planting now means you will be ahead of the game in spring time.